The degree is accredited by University College Birmingham.

 Our teaching and assessment is underpinned by our Teaching, Learning and Assessment Strategy 2015-2020.

-Individual employers set the selection criteria for their apprentices although most candidates will be expected to hold a relevant Level 3 qualification (BTEC or A Levels) or equivalent.
+Individual employers set the selection criteria for their apprentices although most candidates will be expected to hold A-Levels (or equivalent) or relevant Level 3 qualifications.
 Other relevant or prior experience may be considered as an alternative.

 If you want to become an apprentice and do not have a job, UCB will work with you to find a suitable paid placement.
 If you are in work and want to take an apprenticeship qualification, we can advise you on what you need to do.

 For more information please contact the Apprenticeship team:

 By telephone: 0121 232 4091 (Monday-Friday 9am-5pm)